shaina-12/Image-Steganography---Digital-Watermarking-to-Hide-Text-Messages---Networking-5th-Sem-Project/README.md

 ## Submitted To
 ## Guided By
 ## Acknowlegdements
+## Note:
 ###### This project is just an assignment given by our professor.
+We can say that this is our third project.
 Further developments will be done later on.
 ## What the Projecy is all about?